 How are prints created and why?
 Prints are images made in multiples and when you make multiples of an image, it frees you to take risks and reiterate.
 You will explore a variety of media and techniques including linoleum, woodblock, transfers, and screen printing and learn how to pull editions and create a body of work using a press, screens, and handprinting.
-You will carve, use photographic techniques, paint, print on paper, canvas, and fabric as well as experiment with color.
+You will carve; use photographic techniques; paint; print on paper, canvas, and fabric; and experiment with color.
 Weekly sketchbook assignments will serve as an image bank to create your prints.
 You will explore and play with mixed media including transfer, collage, and mono-printing.
-Critiques, visiting artists and field trips will deepen your understanding and build community.
-Projects culminate in creating your own portfolio, two Gallery Walk events and school exhibits.
+Critiques, visiting artists, and field trips will deepen your understanding and build community.
+Projects culminate in creating your own portfolio, two gallery walk events, and school exhibits.